Loading...

 What You Will Learn

-• Analyze the economic effects of the property tax
+• Analyze the economic effects of property tax

 • Describe what is included in the property tax base and what types of properties are excluded